Passport 2017

 We wanted our brand to invoke Canadian modernist graphic design from the 1970s while keeping an obvious tie to the event discovery function the app performs.

-Our first passes at the brand were to create a logo that was once a ‘p’ for passport, a map pin and incorporated the Maple Leaf and triband.
+Our first passes at the brand were to create a logo that was at once a 'p' for passport, a map pin, and the Maple Leaf and triband.

 To facilitate the 'passport stamp' engine facet of the app, we engaged Doublenaut to conceptualize and draw the stamps for the categories we identified for the reward system in the app.